Perennial Gardening in Florida Perennial Gardening in Florida

 Selection and Use

 Note the mature size of each perennial you select.
 Most large-growing perennials can be maintained as a smaller plant, but it may require frequent pruning to keep them that way.
 Is the perennial tender or hardy to cold?
-Tender perennials will need cold protection during frosts or freezes.
+Tender perennials need cold protection during frosts or freezes; some dieback and return from the roots.
 How much sunlight does it require?
 When does it flower?
 Ideally, a garden should have a succession of blooms throughout the year.

-When designing a bed, think of plant form and texture.
+When designing a bed, think of plant form and texture (Figure 3).
 Pleasing foliage combinations (clumping with upright forms; delicate with bold textures) give the garden interest long after the flowers are gone.

 Flower and foliage color is another important design consideration.
-"Warm" colors such as orange, red and yellow should be grouped together and segregated from the "cool" hues and pastels.
-White, blue, silver/gray and green go with everything and can be used as transition colors in the garden.
+"Warm" colors, such as orange, red, and yellow, should be grouped together and segregated from "cool" hues and pastels.
+White, blue, silver/gray, and green go with everything and can be used as transition colors in the garden (Figure 4).
 Repetition of color and form pulls the eye through the garden and provides a pleasing cohesiveness.

 Consider all these factors when determining how and where plants should be used in the landscape or perennial garden.
 Inexperienced perennial growers may find it challenging to design a garden.
-Luckily, most perennials transplant well and beds can be easily rearranged if needed.
+Luckily, most perennials transplant easily, and beds can be rearranged if needed.

 Planting and Care

 Space the plants in the bed to allow for their future growth and for cultivation between them.
-Plant them in the soil so that the top of the root ball is slightly above the ground line.
-Mulch heavily, at least 2 to 3 inches, with an organic mulch such as leaves, pine straw or wood chips.
-A thick mulch will conserve moisture, insulate roots from heat and cold, and discourage weeds.
-Do not allow the mulch to touch the base of the plants and re-apply it as needed.
+Plant them so that the top of the root ball is slightly above the soil surface.
+Mulch heavily, at least 2 to 3 inches, with an organic mulch, such as leaves, pine straw, or wood chips.
+A thick mulch conserves moisture, insulates roots from heat and cold, and discourages weeds.
+Do not allow the mulch to touch the base of the plants and reapply it as needed.

-Most flowering perennials require little maintenance other than occasional pruning and fertilizing.
+Most perennials require little maintenance other than occasional pruning and fertilizing.
 Timing of fertilizer applications and amounts may vary with different plants and parts of the state.
 Let the appearance and growth rate of the plant guide you.
 Many perennials require little or no fertilizer once established; others benefit from one to four light applications of fertilizer per growing season.
 A general purpose landscape fertilizer containing equal amounts of nitrogen and potassium and low to no phosphorus (such as 15-0-15) is recommended.
-Controlled-release fertilizers such as Osmocote, Nutricote or Polycon, can also provide excellent results.
-Occasional pruning may be needed to remove dead flower spikes or unsightly leaves, or to reduce the size of the plant.
-Some perennials become top-heavy when in bloom and will need to be staked.
+Controlled-release fertilizers, such as Osmocote®, Dynamite®, and other products, release nutrients slowly over time and can provide excellent results.
+Occasional pruning may be needed to remove dead flower spikes or unsightly leaves, or to reduce the size of the plant (Figure 5).
+Some perennials become top-heavy when in bloom and need to be staked.

 Propagation